mondaycom/monday-graphql-api/packages/api/README.md

 All the exported types will correspond to the stable version, with no regard to the version you specify If you need a different version OR When you'l want to write your own TYPED queries, you have two options:

-1. If using outside of an app, use @mondaycom/setup-api
+1. If using outside of an app, install @mondaycom/setup-api and run setup-api-monday in your app root directory
 2. If using within an app, run @mondaycom/apps-cli in your app root directory

 ```typescript